-ADOC has fully met all requirements, except the required validation of the instrument which is now underway.
-The contracts and process are in place.
-Due to COVID-19, some study timelines and targets have had to be adjusted.
+ADOC has fully met all requirements regarding the development of a gender-based classification system except the required validation of the instrument which is underway.
 Overall, the work done to date is impressive and when completed it will put Tutwiler on the map as one of very few women's facilities with objective, reliable, and validated assessment tools.
 Although much work has been done, much work remains to be done, so the monitor determines ADOC, and Tutwiler remain in "partial compliance" with this settlement requirement.
-The University of Alabama, Auburn University, and Dr. Mautz, ADOC's Women Services Administrator, are to be commended for the progress made to date, especially during a pandemic.
+The University of Alabama, Auburn University, and Dr. Mautz, the now Deputy of Women's Services are to be commended for the progress made to date, especially during a pandemic.